Sprue Bushes

 8. Is the material susceptible to flux corrosion?

-Adtech materials are highly resistant to standard foundry fluxes.
-However, excessive use of fluoride-based fluxes directly on the bush surface should be avoided to maximize longevity.
+Our materials are highly resistant to standard foundry fluxes.
+However, to maximize longevity, you should avoid the excessive use of fluoride-based fluxes directly on the ceramic surface, as these can eventually degrade the binder.

 9. How do I clean the sprue bush without damaging it?